 I’ve done a few things.
 I’ve done an advert, a music video, I’ve been involved in a couple of short films, and had a small role in a new film called Two For Joy.
 It’s been fun to get an experience in front of a camera and know how that works, but it’s completely different to theatre, obviously!

 How much do you remember from your first ever audition?

 I can’t particularly remember my first ever audition but I can remember my first one or two… completely different to what it is now.
 I was really nervous and it wasn’t a nice experience.
 It was almost like I would go in and want it to be done rather than show myself off.
 It was all new to me and it was all scary and I didn’t really know what I was doing.
 There are certain techniques for auditions that you need to know.
 I think the main thing is to know that the casting director is on your side, they want you to do good because they want to get the perfect person for that role, so they want you to be perfect for that role.
 I think when I first went for auditions I was like, ah they’re judging me… I have definitely got better since then, hahahaha!

 Do you have a technique for learning lines?

-Yes, I’ve got an app called LineLearner, someone recommended it to me a couple of years ago and it’s really useful.
-You can record the whole script or if it’s just an audition, the whole page, your lines and the other person’s lines, you can either choose to play it back to you as the whole thing or you can mute your part and only hear the rest.
-If you don’t have the app, then the best way I would say is to do it with someone else, but that takes up a lot of their time, and you need someone to be free, so if you don’t have that then get the app LineLearner, hahaha a little plug, I’m not sponsored or anything though haha!
+Yes, I’ve got an app called LineLearner.
+Someone recommended it to me a couple of years ago and it’s really useful.
+You can record the whole script or, if it’s just an audition, the whole page, your lines and the other person’s lines.
+You can either choose to play it back to you as the whole thing or you can mute your part and only hear the rest.
+If you don’t have the app, then the best way I would say is to do it with someone else, but that takes up a lot of their time, and you need someone to be free, so if you don’t have that then get the app LineLearner.
+There’s a little plug, I’m not sponsored or anything though, haha!